DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 - Once the SSH configuration is complete, click `Connect to Host` again and select your newly added host (e.g., `nova.its.iastate.edu`).
 You will be prompted to enter your password and, if applicable, a verification code to log in to the HPC.

-- If the terminal is not visible after opening the folder, click `Toggle Panel` in the top-right corner of VS Code.
+- If the terminal is not visible after opening the folder, click `Toggle Panel` in the top-right corner of VS Code (see Fig. 1 below).

 DO NOT close the VSCode and the opened terminal on the HPC, we will use it to install other packages in the following.